snuggery/lit-packages/packages/build-lit/README.md

 #### Build Options

-Build options are configured via a `browserTarget` property, just like in `@snuggery/build-lit:dev-server`.
+Build options are configured via a `applicationTarget` property, just like in `@snuggery/build-lit:dev-server`.

 #### Translation Options